swathihl2/myqanda/interview/preparation/technical/Cloud Computing and Deployment.md

 ### 1. **What is your experience with deploying applications on AWS?
 Can you outline the steps for deploying a microservice?**

 **Experience with AWS**:
-In my experience with deploying applications on AWS, I have worked with a variety of services including EC2, ECS, Lambda, RDS, and S3.
-I've used AWS to deploy both monolithic and microservices-based applications.
-Typically, for microservices, I use services like **Elastic Container Service (ECS)**, **API Gateway**, **Lambda**, and **RDS** for database management, as well as **CloudWatch** for monitoring.
+In my experience with deploying applications on AWS, I have worked with a variety of services including EC2, Lambda, ECS, RDS, DynamoDB, and S3.
+I've used AWS to deploy microservices applications.

 **Steps for Deploying a Microservice on AWS**: